 Lord, You created mothers to see the best in their children, to plant the seeds of Your word in them, to nurture and affirm them, to hold and love them, to discipline and guide them until it is time to release the mature child into the calling You have given them for their lives.
 So it was with my mother, Sadie, and so it is with Your mother, Mary.

-Mother’s Day is fast approaching, and Mother is in heaven with You.
+Now my mother is in Heaven with You.
 Could You please tell her I love her and thank her for being Your hands and heart to her children?

 Share thoughts about a mother you admire.